 For concerns relating to:

 - COVID-19 non-compliance to rules or public health orders, or other matters that affect general public health, please contact the Environmental Health Office

 - The care of a patient while in a Northern Health facility please contact the Patient Care Quality Office

 - Adult abuse/neglect/self neglect please contact Adult abuse / Adult guardianship

-- A licenced care facility, such as day care and residential care facilities please contact Community care licensing
+- A licensed care facility, such as day care and residential care facilities please contact Community care licensing

 Safe Reporting is for those occasional situations where an individual who wishes to report a perceived wrongdoing of a Northern Health employee or contractor, and is convinced that the normal internal process for such disclosure is inadequate or has failed to respond adequately to their concerns.

 What can be reported to Safe Reporting?

 - Illegal activity, or noncompliance with any federal or provincial laws or regulations.